 In December 2023, the FASB issued accounting guidance that requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
-The amendments are effective for annual periods beginning January 1, 2025.
-The guidance should be applied on a prospective basis with the option to apply the standard retrospectively.
+The amendments are effective for annual periods beginning January 1, 2026.
+The guidance is to be applied on a prospective basis with the option to apply the standard retrospectively.
 Early adoption is permitted.
+UNS Gas does not expect the amendments to have a material impact on its financial position, results of operations, cash flows or disclosures.